 The above image shows the keyword ideas by search result that you can include along with the search volume.
 Simplified right?

 Consider LSI Keywords

-LSI (Latent Semantic Indexing) Keywords in a layman language are the synonyms or conceptually related terms that can be used within your content to enhance keyword game.
+LSI (Latent Semantic Indexing) Keywords in a layman’s language are synonyms or conceptually related terms that can be used within your content to enhance the keyword game.